 What is a Book Outline?

 In its most simple form, a book outline is a set of directions that you’re giving yourself — a roadmap of sorts — that allows you to hone the concepts you wish to present during the process of writing.

 Once you’ve completed a few outlines yourself, you’ll find there are certain aspects or ways of outlining ideas that are more successful for you personally, and that’s great.
 Outlines are meant to give you a kick-start and improve the flow of your thoughts.

 Creating a book outline can take a variety of forms, everything from a color-coded Excel sheet to a few scribbled sentences on scraps of paper.

 The most successful outlines tend to include at least an introductory or overview paragraph, broad headlines for the content, and a few sentences describing what you would like to cover in each particular chapter.

 The goal is not to pre-write your book; instead, you’re simply creating a memory prompt for what you would like to say in particular areas of your book.

-You can start by asking yourself some basic questions about your book, starting with crafting the premise for the project.
+Next, ask yourself some basic questions about your book, starting with crafting the premise for the project: